 The Ngāti Porou member is the sole recipient of the New Zealand Post Special Award, to be given along with five other awards for the best entries in this year’s Pikihuia competition on Saturday night.
 Former winners of the award, presented by the Māori Literature Trust, include Patricia Grace, Witi Ihimaera, and Oho and Wiremu Kaa.

-Katarina is responsible for translating over 25 books, and is the two-time recipient of LIANZA’s Te Kura Pounamu Māori Book Award, one in 1996 forMarama Tangiweto and again in 1997 for He tino Kuia taku Kuia.
-In July of this year Katarina was the World Linguapax Award at Parliament in July this year.
-It was the first time a New Zealander has been honoured with this award.
+Dame Katerina is responsible for translating over twenty-five books and is the two-time recipient of LIANZA’s Te Kura Pounamu Māori Book Award, one in 1996 for Marama Tangiweto and again in 1997 for He Tino Kuia Taku Kuia.
+In July of this year, Dame Katerina was awarded the World Linguapax Award at Parliament.
+It was the first time a New Zealander had been honoured with this award.

 The Raglan resident was a finalist in the 1997 Pikihuia Awards for her children’s story Ngā Mokonui a Rangi.
-She credits her talent to her father who she says was “a brilliant storyteller” and inspired her when she was younger.
+She credits her talent to her father who, she says, was ‘a brilliant storyteller’ and inspired her when she was younger.

 - Read about Sir Hirini Moko Mead’s special award for his

 Lifetime Contribution to Māori Literature >>